Ginsusamurai/data-structures-and-algorithms/code-challenges/401/tree/README.md

 - create a `breadthFirst` method to traverse a tree and return the the values in order of level, from left to right

+- create a `findMaximumValue` method that will traverse a binary tree and find the maximum value.

 ## Approach & Efficiency

 - recursive functions are the cleanest way to to do this. i had to look at some examples before I started to figure out how they work exactly, with creating a massive stack and then peeling it back apart as each instance on the stack resolves.